AdobeDocs/media-analytics.en/help/implementation/variables/core/content-name.md

 >[!ENDSHADEBOX]

 The content name variable is the human-readable title of the content (for example, `"Blinding Light"`).
-It is optional but strongly recommended: it populates the Content Name dimension in Adobe Analytics and the Video Name classification.
-In the XDM schema this maps to `friendlyName` (not `name`; `name` holds the Content ID).
+It is optional but strongly recommended.
+In the XDM schema it maps to `friendlyName` (not `name`; `name` holds the Content ID).

 | Property | Value |
 | --- | --- |